 Kootek Chill Mat 5

-Designed for laptops anywhere from 12 to 17 inches, this Kootek pad can handle just about anything.
-As you can see by the LED lights, it uses a set of five fans to supply cooling air circulation–the number of fans isn’t always indicative of cooling power, but it is a usually a sign of a cooling pad that can handle some heat.
+The Kootek Chill Mat 5 is designed for laptops anywhere from 12 to 17 inches, and it can handle just about anything.
+As you can see by the LED lights, it uses a set of five fans to supply cooling air circulation–the number of fans isn’t always indicative of cooling power, but it is usually a sign of a cooling pad that can handle some heat.
 You can switch between modes that activate only one fan, four fans, or all five if you please.
 There’s also a dual USB hub for connecting additional devices if you please.
 We particular fans of the two pull-up barriers in the front, which will keep your laptop from sliding off, no matter which of the six different height options you end up choosing.

 Tree New Bee Cooling Pad

-This stylish Tree New Bee pad definitely has an interesting shape, but it’s the low weight and quad fans that impress us.
-There are also handy features such as a built-in dual USB hub, a switch to control fan speed, and adjustable “anti skid” flip-up arms to get the angle right.
+This stylish Tree New Bee pad has an interesting shape, but it’s the low weight and quad fans of this cooling pad that impress us.
+There are also handy features such as a built-in dual USB hub, a switch to control fan speed, and adjustable “anti-skid” flip-up arms to get the angle right.

-That being said, a number of users have pointed out that the lightweight nature of the pad makes it difficult to support a full 17-inch laptop with the legs up, which means heavier laptops may be condemned to the flat position on this pad.
+That being said, several users have pointed out that the lightweight nature of the Tree New Bee Cooling Pad makes it difficult to support a full 17-inch laptop with the legs up, which means heavier laptops may be condemned to the flat position on this pad.
 The shape, while interesting, may also make it a little more difficult to store in your laptop case, so make sure to measure before buying.

-The stand options are a little limited but you do have two heights to choose between, along with an extra USB port.
-If you don’t mind settling for a few less fans, this more affordable model may be just what you had in mind.
+The stand options are a little limited, but you do have two heights to choose between, along with an extra USB port.
+If you don’t mind settling for a few fewer fans, the Havit HV-F2056 may be just what you had in mind.
 The stand fits laptops between 15.6 and 17-inches, but again be wary of using especially heavy laptops.

 Opolar LC05 Laptop Cooler

-It’s specifically designed for laptops with air vents on the sides or back, especially larger gaming
+The Opolar LC05 Laptop Cooler is specifically designed for laptops with air vents on the sides or back, especially larger gaming